-I’m going to tell this story from three old aspects of the fainting couch.
-The physical, the prevailing, the pressure of the past.
-If you don’t know what a fainting couch, it’s a basically an antique chaise used during the Victorian era (and as I’ll use into the Freudian era) for women to faint on as apparently at this point in history, we did that a lot.
+I’m going to tell this story from the fainting couch.
+If you don’t know what a fainting couch is, it’s a basically a chaise used during the Victorian era (and as I’ll use into the Freudian era) for women to faint on as apparently at this point in history, we did that a lot.

 The fainting couch as a place to lie, but oh so quietly.